Stone2GIT/scripts4public/rfactor2/pwsh/cli/README.md

 Limitations:
 - needs to be copied and executed at *rfactor 2 root*
-- assumes rFactor 2 dedicated server is running at default port 5397
+- assumes rFactor 2 dedicated server is running at default port 5397 (can be changed inside script)
-- assumes rFactor 2 dedicated server profile is *player*
+- assumes rFactor 2 dedicated server profile is *player* (can be changed inside script)

 Usage: